jmclemore368/cs-solutions/README.md

 Yes.
 I'm open to any help if you would like to contribute solutions or translations in another language.

 ## Any disclaimers?
-* Solutions to OJ problems do NOT aim to be micro-optimized solutions, however they do aim to achieve optimal Big-O time complexity,
-* The goal is to help myself and others *understand* the problem on a deep level.
-As such, readibility is emphasized, and obfuscated code is avoided.
 * Beware of incorrect solutions.
 I am merely an undergraduate student trying to do his good deed for the world.
 Please raise issues and submit pull requests as necessary.